tuanlda78202/tuanlda.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi!
-I'm Tuan, a junior student at Department of Data Science and Artificial Intelligence, [Hanoi University of Science and Technology](https://hust.edu.vn)
+I'm Tuan 🤗 a junior DS-AI student at Hanoi University of Science and Technology.

 **Research:**
 * My current research is focused on INRs for videos at Viettel, specifically addressing video reconstruction, compression, and in-painting tasks.
 * My work led to the development of NeRV3D, a SOTA paper that outperformed all existing research in the field.

 **Community:**
-* Dual role as the Technical Team Lead at [GDG Hanoi](https://gdg.community.dev/gdg-ha-noi/) and the Head of Events & PR at [GDSC HUST](https://gdsc.community.dev/hanoi-university-of-science-technology-hust/).
+* Dual role as Technical Team Lead at [GDG Hanoi](https://gdg.community.dev/gdg-ha-noi/) and Head of Events & PR at [GDSC HUST](https://gdsc.community.dev/hanoi-university-of-science-technology-hust/).

 * A strong enthusiasm exists within me for disseminating knowledge and arranging events within the research and developer community.
 Thanks to these efforts, I have successfully coordinated several prominent events, including Google I/O 2022, AI Day 2022, DevFest Hanoi 2022, and IWD x Flutter Forward Extended Hanoi 2023.